watch kenzo's powerful new campaign film by ‘lemonade’ director kahlil joseph

 Williams, perhaps best known for his powerful speech addressing racial injustice at last year's BET awards, plays a determined music manager scouring the streets of downtown Los Angeles for Gamma, the elusive recording artist portrayed by Ishmael Butler, one half of real-life hip hop duo Shabazz Palaces.
-With the equally ethereal cellist Kelsey Lu by his side, Gamma evades his would-be handler's grip.
-Somewhere along this well-intended fool's errand, Williams's character arrives at a palatial safe house belonging to a lionised African princess played by Black-ish star Tracee Ellis Ross.
+With the equally ethereal celllist Kelsey Lu by his side, Gamma evades his would-be handler's grip.
+Somewhere along this well-intended fool's errand, Williams's character arrives at a palatial safehouse belonging to a lionized African princess played by Black-ish star Tracee Ellis Ross.
 There, his iPhone is confiscated and swapped for a throwaway burner.
 After three days of waiting, the enigmatic artist never shows.

 Alive and pulsating, the film's true protagonist, and antagonist, is music.
 It's a shapeshifting, ever-changing, all-consuming entity which was equally represented at the premiere party, where Kelsey Lu and Ish entertained guests.
 For the outdoor screening, partygoers (including Sasha Lane, Amandla Stenberg, and Alia Shawkat) huddled around a fire-pit or lounged on an eclectic collection of pillows, poufs, and blankets strewn across the museum grounds.